 - Go to Extensions→Add-ons→Get add-ons

-Search for Google Search and click the most relevant one from the results.
-Or click this link to go directly to the Google Search API documentation page.
+Search for Google Search API and click the most relevant one from the results. or visit the Google Search API documentation page.

-Click on the Subscribe to Test button and subscribe to a plan of your choice, post which you’ll be able to test the API and scrape Google Search results and import the results to Google Sheets.
+Click on the Subscribe to Test button and subscribe to a plan of your choice, post which you’ll be able to use the Google Search API to scrape Google Search results and import the search results to Google Sheets.

-Click Endpoints to go back to the API Playground.
-On the left is the list of the type of data that can be retrieved.
+Click Endpoints to go back to the Google Search API documentation.
+On the left is the list of the type of search results that we can scrape–web and image.

 We can scrape either web search results or images.
 The method is the same for both.
-We’ll scrape search results.
+We’ll scrape Google Search results for web search.
 Click the Web Search endpoint.

 Under Required Parameters in the query field, enter the keyword that you want to scrape Google Search results–eg. metaverse.
 You can also use a combination of words as a query.